0mWindyBug/WFPCalloutReserach/README.md

 #### hooking the callout
 Assuming you can load a driver , hooking those callouts can be a solution , prefix your traffic with a certian magic number , in your hook classify callout inspect the data, if it has your magic return continue (which will call the next filters for your packet , if any - skipping the AV / AC one) if it's not just call the original callout

-you'd also have to maintain a rundown ref for pending operations to avoid premature unloading ( generally WFP handles it for the registered driver by calling ObRefenceObject on the CalloutEntry->DeviceObject and deref when it's callout returns, IoCheckUnlodDriver wont unload as long as the driver in question has a refernfed device object...)
+you'd also have to maintain a rundown ref for pending operations to avoid premature unloading ( generally WFP handles it for the registered driver by calling ObRefenceObject on the CalloutEntry->DeviceObject and deref when it's callout returns, IopCheckUnloadDriver wont unload as long as the driver in question has a refernfed device object...)

 #### nulling the entry
 what if you dont have a driver ? one idea that might come up is nulling the entire callout entry of the target callout you want to avoid. one side effect will be the callout will never be called , which can be suspicious. another side effect may arise if the targeted filter callout action is anything but callout inspection , quoting MSDN